Into the High Valleys

 Summer

 Green & WildMonsoon brings lush meadows and swollen rivers.
 The high passes are open.
-Some days are overcast but the valleys are intensely green and the air is cool.
+The valleys are intensely green.

 - Kuari Pass